gist-rs/anyrag/crates/server/README.md

 #### `POST /search/knowledge`

-**This is the primary RAG endpoint.** It takes a user's question, performs a semantic vector search to find the most relevant facts in the knowledge base, and then uses an LLM to synthesize a final, coherent answer based on that context.
+**This is the primary RAG endpoint.** It takes a user's question, performs a hybrid search (combining semantic vector search and keyword matching) to find the most relevant facts in the knowledge base, and then uses an LLM to synthesize a final, coherent answer based on that context.

 **Request Body:** `{"query": "...", "limit": 5, "instruction": "..."}`
 - `query`: The user's question.